Gerhard Wagner (admiral): Post-war activities

 Wagner was a member of the "Naval Historical Team" based in Bremerhaven, which consisted of a group of German Naval officers appointed by the United States Navy to write down the war experiences of German naval forces from a German point of view in the conflict.
-The group produced a report in 1949 entitled Soviet anti-submarine warfare potential (A historical summary of Soviet anti-submarine warfare (ASW) operations during World War II), detailing missions of the German U-boats U-9, U-18, U-19, U-20, U-23, U-24, U-576, U-752, U-986, and U-997 in the years from 1942 to 1945.
+The group produced a report in 1949 entitled Soviet anti-submarine warfare Potential (A historical summary of Soviet anti-submarine Warfare (ASW) operations during World War II), detailing missions of the German U-boats U-9, U-18, U-19, U-20, U-23, U-24, U-576, U-752, U-986, and U-997 in the years from 1942 to 1945.

 In 1951 via the Naval Historical Team Wagner authored a paper entitled "A Critique on Vice-Admiral Eberhard Weichold's essay on 'German surface ships—policy and operations in World War II'(promulgated in ONI GHS / 4)".

-Two papers known as 'Bremerhaven or Wagner memoranda' were also produced by the Group on the creation of a new post-war German Navy: "Aufbau eines deutschen Marinekontingents im Rahmen deutscher Mitwirkung an der Verteidigung Westeuropas [Establishment of a German naval contingent in the frame of a German involvement in the defense of Western Europe]", the so-called Wagner's memorandum, dated March 1951, and "Ausführungen des deutschen Marinesachverständigen, Konteradmiral a.D.
+Two papers known as 'Bremerhaven or Wagner memoranda' were also produced by the Group on the creation of a new post-war German Navy: "Aufbau eines deutschen Marinekontingents im Rahmen deutscher Mitwirkung an der Verteidigung Westeuropas [Establishment of a German naval contingent in the frame of a German involvement in the defence of Western Europe]", the so-called Wagner's memorandum, dated March 1951, and "Ausführungen des deutschen Marinesachverständigen, Konteradmiral a.D.
 Gerhard Wagner über Fragen des deutschen Marinebeitrages [Explanations by German naval expert Rear Admiral (ret.)
 Gerhard Wagner on questions of the German naval contribution]", 8 February 1952.

 German Federal Navy career

-In the post-war Navy of West Germany Wagner was appointed to the post of Deputy to the Navy Inspector (Friedrich Ruge).
+In the post-war Navy of West Germany, Wagner was appointed to the post of Deputy to the Navy Inspector (Friedrich Ruge).
 He was the first flag officer to hold the position of the integrated North Atlantic Treaty Organization Commander Naval Forces Baltic Approaches from 1961 to 1962, which was initially titled 'Commander Allied Naval Forces Northern Area Central Europe'.
-In this post he held the temporary rank of Vice-Admiral.
+In this post, he held the temporary rank of Vice-Admiral.